banggeul/threeanimalsv2/README.md

 - Node.js (v14 or higher recommended)
 - npm
-- MongoDB Atlas account (or local MongoDB) - you must create a cluster callsed "dbRabbits" and collections named after the animals "otters", "owls" and "chipmunks".
+- MongoDB Atlas account (or local MongoDB) - you must create a cluster called "dbRabbits" and collections named after the animals "otters", "owls" and "chipmunks".
 Another collection "subjects" is used for collecting subjects info.

 ## Setup